-Under the 2022 Annual Short-Term Incentive Compensation Plan, payments were to be made based on our performance with respect to each of the corporate performance measures and the extent to which each objective was achieved for the year, subject to the exercise of discretion as described above.
+Under the 2023 Annual Short-Term Incentive Compensation Plan, payments were to be made based on our performance with respect to each of the corporate performance measures and the extent to which each objective was achieved for the year, subject to the exercise of discretion as described above.
 The percentage achievement, and the corresponding payment levels, with respect to the corporate performance measures were as follows:

 Corporate Performance Measure Weighting Percentage Payout Weighted Percentage Payout

-Revenue 75% 126% 94%
+Revenue 75% 146% 109%

-Adjusted EBITDA 25% 66% 17%
+Adjusted EBITDA 25% 143% 36%

-Aggregated Percentage Payment 111%
+Aggregated Percentage Payment 145%

-As a result, our Named Executive Officers received annual cash bonus payments equal to approximately 120% to 139% of their target annual short-term incentive compensation opportunities.
-This was comprised of 111% funding from the Company's corporate performance measures in addition to the exercise of incremental discretion by the Compensation Committee, as described above.
-The following table sets forth the target annual short-term incentive compensation opportunities and the actual cash bonus payments made to our Named Executive Officers for 2022:
+As a result, our Named Executive Officers received annual cash bonus payments equal to approximately 145% to 163% of their target annual short-term incentive compensation opportunities.
+This was comprised of 145% funding from our corporate performance measures in addition to the exercise of incremental discretion for individual performance by the Compensation Committee, as described above.
+The following table sets forth the target annual short-term incentive compensation opportunities and the actual cash bonus payments made to our Named Executive Officers for 2023:

-Named Executive Officer 2022 Target Annual Short-Term Incentive Compensation Opportunity (as a percentage of annual base salary) 2022 Target Annual Short-Term Incentive Compensation Opportunity (\$) 2022 Actual Annual Cash Bonus Payment (as a percentage of the 2022 Target Annual Short-Term Incentive Compensation Opportunity) 2022 Actual Annual Cash Bonus Payment (\$) Patrick S. Miles 100% 700,000 121% (1) 850,000 J. Todd Koning 70% 294,000 122% (1) 360,000 Craig E. Hunsaker 70% 329,000 122% (1) 400,000 David P. Sponsel 70% - 100% 280,000 - 400,000 121% (2) 410,000 Eric Dasso 50% 197,500 139% (3) 275,000
+Named Executive Officer 2023 Target Annual Short-Term Incentive Compensation Opportunity (as a percentage of annual base salary) 2023 Target Annual Short-Term Incentive Compensation Opportunity (\$) 2023 Actual Annual Cash Bonus Payment (as a percentage of the 2023 Target Annual Short-Term Incentive Compensation Opportunity) 2023 Actual Annual Cash Bonus Payment (\$) Patrick S. Miles 100% 715,000 145% 1,040,000 J. Todd Koning 70% 311,500 152% (1) 475,000 Craig E. Hunsaker 70% 329,000 152% (1) 500,000 David P. Sponsel 70% - 100% 280,000 - 400,000 154% (2) 525,000 Scott Lish 50% 190,000 163% (3) 310,000

-- (1) The actual cash bonus payment as a percentage of the 2022 target annual short-term incentive compensation opportunity is comprised of approximately 111% funding based on the achievement of target performance levels, as described above, and approximately 10% to 11% based on individual performance determined in the discretion of the Compensation Committee. - (2) Mr. Sponsel's actual cash bonus payment was determined as the midpoint of his target range (\$340,000).
-His actual cash bonus payment as a percentage of his 2022 target annual short-term incentive compensation opportunity is comprised of approximately 111% funding based on the achievement of target performance levels, as described above, and approximately 10% based on individual performance determined in the discretion of the Compensation Committee. - (3) Mr. Dasso's actual cash bonus payment as a percentage of his 2022 target annual short-term incentive compensation opportunity is comprised of approximately 111% funding based on the achievement of target performance levels, as described above, and approximately 28% based on individual performance determined in the discretion of the Compensation Committee.
-The Compensation Committee considered Mr. Dasso's performance during his expatriate assignment in 2022 in determining his actual cash bonus payment.
+- (1) The actual cash bonus payment as a percentage of the 2023 target annual short-term incentive compensation opportunity is comprised of approximately 145% funding based on the achievement of target performance levels, as described above, and approximately 7% based on individual performance determined in the discretion of the Compensation Committee. - (2) Mr. Sponsel's actual cash bonus payment was determined as the midpoint of his target range (\$340,000).
+His actual cash bonus payment as a percentage of his 2023 target annual short-term incentive compensation opportunity is comprised of approximately 145% funding based on the achievement of target performance levels, as described above, and approximately 9% based on individual performance determined in the discretion of the Compensation Committee. - (3) Mr. Lish's actual cash bonus payment as a percentage of his 2023 target annual short-term incentive compensation opportunity is comprised of approximately 145% funding based on the achievement of target performance levels, as described above, and approximately 18% based on individual performance determined in the discretion of the Compensation Committee.

-The annual cash bonus payments awarded to our Named Executive Officers for 2022 are set forth in the "Executive Officer and Director Compensation - Summary Compensation Table" below.
+The annual cash bonus payments awarded to our Named Executive Officers for 2023 are set forth in the "Executive Officer and Director Compensation - 2023 Summary Compensation Table" below.